talkkonnect/talkkonnect/README.md

 A good shileded cable for microphone is recommended to keep the noise picked up to a minimum.
 I am currently experimenting with mems microphones for better audio.

-Instead of the onboard sound card or USB Sound Card, you can also use a ReSpeaker compatiable HAT and achieve great audio quality results in a compact form factor.
+Instead of the onboard sound card or USB Sound Card, you can also use a ReSpeaker compatiable HAT, or a ReSpeaker USB Sound Card with built in Amplifier and achieve great audio quality results in a compact form factor.

 #### You can connect up to 4 LED indicators that can be build on the front panel of your build to show the following statuses ####
 * Connected to a server and is currently online